milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/app-users.md

 to comply with legal requirements, or to respond to court orders or other similar government demands (for more information, please read our Government Access Policy)

-if we merge with or are acquired by another company
+in connection with an asset sale or purchase, a share sale, purchase or merger, bankruptcy, or other business transaction or re-organisation, we will share your personal data with a prospective buyer, seller, new owner, or other relevant third party as necessary while negotiating or in relation to a change of corporate control such as a restructuring, merger, or sale of our assets

 Your rights over your information

-We believe that you should have the right to access and control your own personal information no matter where you live.
-We generally retain your personal information until you stop using the app in question and inform us that you would like your personal information to be deleted.
 If you would like to access or request that we delete your personal information, and you use any of the below services, please follow the instructions below:

 If you use Shop or Shop Pay: Please visit https://shop.app/opt-out for instructions on how to request deletion of your information.
 To make a request to access your information or another type of request, please submit a data subject request through our online portal